 The per capita income in Glencoe in 2018 was $121,589, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $486,356 for a family of four.

 The people who call Glencoe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glencoe residents report their race to be White, followed by Asian.
 Important ancestries of people in Glencoe include Russian, Irish, Polish, and English.

 The most common language spoken in Glencoe is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and French.